 - 1) Except as provided in Sentences (2) and (3), this Part provides for the storage, handling, use and processing of flammable liquids and combustible liquids in buildings, structures and open areas.
-(See Appendix A.) - 2) Areas in process plants, where conditions must be addressed by design and operational details specific to the hazard, need not conform to this Part, where alternative protection is provided in conformance with Article 1.2.1.1. of Division A. (See Appendix A.) - 3) This Part shall not apply to - a) the transportation of flammable liquids or combustible liquids under TC SOR/2008-34, "Transportation of Dangerous Goods Regulations (TDGR)," - b) appliances and their ancillary equipment within the scope of CSA B139, "Installation Code for Oil-Burning Equipment" (see Appendix A), - c) the storage of flammable liquids or combustible liquids on farms for individual farm use and on isolated construction projects, or - d) the storage of aerosol products covered under Subsection 3.2.5. - 4) In addition to the requirements in this Part, the storage, handling and use of flammable liquids and combustible liquids in laboratories shall be in conformance with Section 5.5. - 5) Unless otherwise specified, this Section shall apply to all areas involved in the storage, handling or use of flammable liquids and combustible liquids covered in this Part.
+(See Appendix A.) - 2) Areas in process plants, where conditions must be addressed by design and operational details specific to the hazard, need not conform to this Part, where alternative protection is provided in conformance with Article 1.2.1.1. of Division A. (See Appendix A.) - 3) This Part shall not apply to - a) the transportation of flammable liquids or combustible liquids under TC SOR/2001-286, "Transportation of Dangerous Goods Regulations (TDGR)," - b) appliances and their ancillary equipment within the scope of CSA B139, "Installation Code for Oil-Burning Equipment" (see Appendix A), - c) the storage of flammable liquids or combustible liquids on farms for individual farm use and on isolated construction projects, (see Appendix A), - d) the storage of aerosol products covered under Subsection 3.2.5., - e) liquefied petroleum gas-burning appliances and equipment within the scope of the gas regulations made pursuant to the Safety Codes Act, - f) the production, storage or handling of liquefied natural gas within the scope of the gas regulations made pursuant to the Safety Codes Act, - g) liquids such as certain halogenated hydrocarbons and mixtures containing hydrocarbons which are without flash points but which may be flammable under certain conditions, or - h) the storage and handling of raw production flammable liquids or combustible liquids and the incidental storage and handling of hydrocarbon-based chemicals resulting from or used during crude oil or natural gas exploration, production or transmission as mandated under the scope of AER Directive 055, "Storage Requirements for the Upstream Petroleum Industry." - 4) In addition to the requirements in this Part, the storage, handling and use of flammable liquids and combustible liquids in laboratories shall be in conformance with Section 5.5. - 5) Unless otherwise specified, this Section shall apply to all areas involved in the storage, handling or use of flammable liquids and combustible liquids covered in this Part.